 In May 2009 , I took part in a one-month DADIU production.
 Along with Rune Thuelund I was an audio designer on the computer game A Mazing Monk.
-My role was primarily to compose music and to implement sound via Unity3D ‘s GUI and scripts.
-However, since Unity has changed quite a lot since 2009, the sound implementation we did back then does not always work that well in the updated version.
-This results, in some cases, in strange audio levels and poor synchronization to the visuals.
-But with that in mind, feel free to try it out (follow the link).
+My role was primarily to compose music and to implement sound via Unity’s GUI and scripts.

 In the spring of 2009, I was involved in the development of an audio installation called Sound People.
 It was made in collaboration with Sune Hede and Helga Rosenfeldt-Olsen as a part of a course at Aarhus University on interactive audio design .
 The idea behind the installation is to comment or sonify interpersonal relationships in the public space .